Psychology Services for Aged Care Residents

 - Grief and loss

-- Adjustment problems, such as difficulty coping with a health condition, sensory loss, functional decline or transitioning into living in aged care.
+- Adjustment problems, such as difficulty coping with a health condition, sensory loss, functional decline or transitioning into living in residential aged care.

 How to refer